SoseSose/Selective-ARC/README.md

 [3] https://github.com/WellyZhang/RAVEN
 [4] https://arxiv.org/abs/2201.12382

-※ This text was translated.
+*Note: This README.md has been machine-translated from JA_README.md.*